This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Water

 As mentioned earlier, Monstera thrives on neglect.
 Thus, you do not have to water this plant as often.
 Watering them every 1-2 weeks would be enough, allowing the soil to dry out.
-However, you might want to water your plant more often if the sun is brighter and the soil seems to dry up more quicker.
+However, you might want to water your plant more often if the sun is brighter and the soil seems to dry up quicker.

-To know whether or not your plant needs a drink, you can poke a finger in the soil will help you know if it is dry.
+To know whether or not your plant needs a drink, you can poke a finger in the soil will help you see if it is dry.
 You should water your plant if the soil seems dry to around 2 inches.

 So, you can consider using a well-draining potting mix.
 And you can even mix in some ingredients that will help increase soil aeration.
 Usually, perlite or lava rocks are the best options.